Gold near 5-month high on stimulus hopes

 Speculators raised their net long positions in U.S. gold futures and options to the highest level in more than five months in the week ended August 28, according to the U.S. Commodity Futures Trading Commission.

-Investors will watch a series of key events in the coming weeks that could dictate the sentiment in the market, including a European Central Bank policy meeting and U.S. non-farm payrolls this week, the gathering of the Fed's policy-making wing and the German court's ruling on the euro zone's rescue fund next week.
+Investors will watch a series of key events in the coming weeks that could dictate the sentiment in the market, including a European Central Bank policy meeting this week, the gathering of the Fed's policy-making wing and the German court's ruling on the euro zone's rescue fund next week.

 "Gold, being extremely sensitive to wordings such as 'QE' and 'easing', is likely to march higher in the short term after Bernanke acknowledged the weakness in the U.S. economy and effectiveness of past easing moves," said Li Ning, an analyst at Shanghai CIFCO Futures.